 - Boundary disputes

 - The home inspection reveals a problem.
 Sometimes a home inspection unearths something horribly wrong with the structure of the property or a major pest infestation.
 In that case, there can be delays and the closing will be postponed until things get worked out.
-It will be up to you and the seller to negotiate and you’ll make the ultimate decision about whether the problem is a deal-breaker.
+Sometimes, it can be something less heavy, like the heating system needing repairs.
+People often go to this site to get that sorted in this instance.
+Either way, it will be up to you and the seller to negotiate and you’ll make the ultimate decision about whether the problem is a deal-breaker.
 Pro tip: have your home inspection done ASAP after you’ve put down your earnest money.

 - Insurance companies won’t insure the property.
 This happens when there’s been a major claim on the property and/or there’s just too big of a risk for insurance companies to cover it.
 Lenders require insurance (unless you’re putting down more than 20 percent) so the only way out of this pickle is to pay cash for your home.
 Pro tip: find out about insurance ASAP before investing more resources into this property.